merzbild/Merzbild.jl/Ideas.md

 - [ ] Add time to output (since we can change dt on the fly)

 - [ ] Compute sigma_g_vhs directly (to avoid additional multiplication)

+- [ ] Avoid duplicate computation of particle indices in grid-based merging?
+Avoid second loop?
+Use Welford's algorithm + initial estimate of mean as middle of box?
+Or just shift data?

 # TODO: tests